Standard C++ Modules

 }

-In this way, we can pass the single command line options after the --.
-Then clang-scan-deps will extract the necessary information from the options.
-Note that we need to specify the path to the compiler executable instead of saying clang++ simply.
+Individual command line options can be specified after --. clang-scan-deps will extract the necessary information from the specified options.
+Note that the path to the compiler executable needs to be specified explicitly instead of using clang++ directly.

-The users may want the scanner to get the transitional dependency information for headers.
-Otherwise, the users have to scan twice for the project, once for headers and once for modules.
-To address the requirement, clang-scan-deps will recognize the specified preprocessor options in the given command line and generate the corresponding dependency information.
-For example,
+Users may want the scanner to get the transitional dependency information for headers.
+Otherwise, the project has to be scanned twice, once for headers and once for modules.
+To address this, clang-scan-deps will recognize the specified preprocessor options in the given command line and generate the corresponding dependency information.
+For example:

 $ clang-scan-deps -format=p1689 -- ../bin/clang++ -std=c++20 impl_part.cppm -c -o impl_part.o -MD -MT impl_part.ddi -MF impl_part.dep